pardipbhatti8791/guguApp/README.md

 Clone the repo.

-Then navigate to app directory and  install all modules using : sudo npm install .
+# Then navigate to app directory and  install all modules using :

+        sudo npm install .

-# Development Mode:
+# Development Build:

     npm start (This will lanch app in development mode)

-# Production Mode:
+# Production Build:

     npm run build (This will generate separate dist folder for production.)